DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

    Must be followed by <aead_algo> option

  * Syntax: Hexadecimal bytes (0x0-0xFF) concatenate by colon symbol ':'.
-   The number of bytes should be as same as the specified AEAD algorithm key size.
+   Last 4 bytes of the provided key will be used as 'salt' and so, the number of bytes should be same as the sum of specified AEAD algorithm key size and salt size (4 bytes).

    For example: *aead_key A1:B2:C3:D4:A1:B2:C3:D4:A1:B2:C3:D4:
-   A1:B2:C3:D4*
+   A1:B2:C3:D4:A1:B2:C3:D4*

 ``<mode>``